bcmertz/SWCD-Tools/README.md

 This example shows a potential planting area and shrub clusters at a specified size and density within it.

 ## Automated Agricultural Assessment

+### Notes:
+This tool tries to assume nothing about your layer files or folder structure.
+This means you have to specify layers and fields in those layers to use for processing.
+This means you need a soils layer with a MUSYM attribute, as well as a parcel layer with parcel ID, municipality, ag district, and a street name/no (123 Apple St) field.
+You are able to manually specify to the program the name of these fields.

+Additionally, you may want to edit the default Soil Group Worksheet template to have your County name or other data.

 ### 1. Delineate Parcels

 Sets up ag assessment project folder and selects all relevant parcels for later analysis.